 This process must be coordinated and consistent with the revision of the Millennium Development Goals, so that the Sustainable Development Goals can be integrated into the UN’s post-2015 Development Framework (§ 249 of the Rio+20 Declaration).

 Within the United Nations, an open working group in charge of proposing new sustainable development goals for post-2015 has been created as a follow-up to the Rio+20 conference.
 Mr. Pascal Canfin, French minister for Development, attended its first session on 14th March 2013.

 C - What is France’s position?

-— For the post-2015 period, France supports the goal of a unified sustainable-development agenda and universal goals focused on eliminating poverty.
-France actively promotes a unified agenda for sustainable development and universal objectives which remain centered on the elimination of poverty.
+For the post-2015 period, France supports the goal of a unified sustainable-development agenda and universal goals focused on eliminating poverty.
+France plays a full part in the debates and dialogues related to the agenda that will take over from the MDGs in 2015.